 There will be three clearly defined rounds in the competition: Preliminary, Semi-Finals and Finals.

-Semi-Finalists will be announced at the beginning of J-Term, no later than Friday, January 10, 2020.
-Semi-Finalists will have one week to submit their recital program, which will be due on Friday, January 17 2020.
+Semi-Finalists will be announced, no later than Friday, March 1, 2024.
+Semi-Finalists will have one week to submit their recital program, which will be due on Friday, March 8, 2024.
 Failure to do so will result in dismissal from the competition.

 2. Three judges who are not part of the Lynn University Conservatory of Music faculty will choose a maximum of eight (8) semi-finalists to take part in the semi-final round of the competition.
 All sonatas and contemporary works (1980 to the present) may be played from music however short pieces and virtuoso pieces must be played from memory.
 The competitors will perform before a jury of three and will be prepared to play one movement from each piece plus the virtuoso piece at the discretion of the judges.